Poland deaths not caused by Russian attack, Nato says

 "We are preparing for incidents like this ... to prevent them from spiralling out of control," he added.

-Tuesday's incident saw leaders from around Europe voice empathy and solidarity with Poland.
+Tuesday's deaths saw leaders from around Europe voice solidarity with Poland.

-The Polish government initially considered asking Nato to invoke Article 4 of its treaty — emergency high-level talks on a clear and present danger — but later changed its mind.
+The Polish government initially considered asking Nato to invoke Article 4 of its treaty — emergency high-level talks on a clear and present danger — but later changed its mind, downgrading the crisis.

 Stoltenberg said Nato was ready to "very quickly" move extra air-defence planes and ships into the region to help allies, if the situation changed.

-But both he and Germany ruled out a Nato-imposed no-fly buffer zone in airspace in western Ukraine, given that would make Nato a party to the war, if it ever fired at Russian jets or air-defence systems on the ground to do the job.
+But both he and Germany ruled out a Nato-imposed no-fly zone over western Ukraine, given that this would make Nato a party to the war, if it fired at Russian jets or air-defence systems on the ground to do the job.